mrlunchbox777/advent-of-code-2025/days/day11/README.md

 ## Performance Optimizations

-The algorithm uses **BFS (Breadth-First Search)** with state deduplication to find all paths systematically:
+The algorithm uses **DFS (Depth-First Search)** with aggressive pruning based on pre-computed reachability:

-- **State deduplication**: Tracks (node, required_nodes_visited) combinations and prunes paths that reach the same state with longer paths
+- **Pre-computed reachability**: Before searching, computes which nodes can reach the end node and which nodes are reachable from each node
+- **Dead-end pruning**: Skips exploring branches that:
+  - Cannot reach the end node
+  - Cannot be reached from the start node
+  - Cannot reach remaining required nodes
-- **Depth limiting**: Limits path exploration to prevent searching excessively long paths (max depth: 40)
+- **Depth limiting**: Limits path exploration to prevent searching excessively long paths (max depth: 50)
-- **Queue size limiting**: Stops if queue exceeds 100 million states to prevent memory exhaustion
 - **Required node tracking**: Tracks which required nodes have been visited during traversal
-- **Early termination**: Stops exploring branches that exceed the maximum depth

-For very large and dense graphs (500+ nodes with many connections), pathfinding can take several minutes to complete.
+For very large and dense graphs (500+ nodes with many connections where paths require visiting specific nodes in complex patterns), the number of valid paths can be extremely large, leading to long computation times.
 The algorithm prioritizes correctness over speed, ensuring all valid paths are found within the depth limit.

 ## Thoughts On AI Solutions